Mary Gadbury

 Mary Gadbury (born c.
-1610 – died after 1650) was a English seller of "Laces, pins, Bandstrings, and other trifles for Gentlewomen" and associate of William Franklin (Pseudochristus).
+1610 – died after 1650) was an English seller of "Laces, pins, Bandstrings, and other trifles for Gentlewomen" and associate of William Franklin (Pseudochristus).
 She claimed to be the spouse of Jesus Christ and was tried twice.

 Life

 Gadbury is thought to have been born in about 1619.
 Her name at birth may have been Mary Pakeman as an 18-year-old girl of that name had married James Gadbury at St Gregory by St Paul's church in London in September 1637.